-However, working at Berlin startups involve taking on a certain level of risk.
+However, working at Berlin startups involves taking on a certain level of risk.

-Do you research before signing on with a startup.
+Do your research before signing on with a startup.

 Look to apply for jobs at Berlin startups that are more mature, around 3 – 5 years old, vs ones that opened their doors within the past 6 months – 1 year.